 - Do not place your cooler in the trunk-- instead place it inside the air-conditioned car.
 Find a shady area under a tree for your cooler once you have arrived at your picnic destination.
 Keep the lid closed and avoid repeated openings.
 Refill ice as needed.

 - When serving picnic foods, place them on a clean tablecloth spread on the picnic table or ground.
 After the meal, put leftovers back in the ice chest immediately.
-If you're not sure food has stayed out at unsafe temperatures for too long, be safe: Throw it away.
+If you're not sure food has stayed out at unsafe temperatures for too long (more than 4 hours), be safe: Throw it away.
 Do not take a chance on eating foods that might make you sick.

 - Place leftover foods in the cooler soon after grilling or serving.
 Any left outside for more than an hour should be discarded.
 If there is still ice in the cooler when you get home, the leftovers should be safe to eat.